Masters/Grad Dip in International Development Practice via blended learning

 This innovative programme is designed for those who wish to pursue careers within international organisations, government agencies, non-governmental organisations (NGOs), philanthropic institutions, and consultancy firms engaged in international development practice.
 The programme will create a cohort of international practitioners with the capacity to analyse and scrutinise some of the most chronic developmental problems of the twenty-first century and to provide participants with the practical skills to provide resolution along a wide spectrum of critical policy areas.

-A range of modules, emphasising the practice and theory of development, will be offered in year one of the programme.
+A range of modules, emphasising the practice and theory of development, will be offered in year one of the programmes.
 Students who successfully complete this phase of the programme will be awarded a Graduate Diploma after Year One.
 The third semester of the programme will consist primarily of research and the completion of a dissertation.
 The following modules will be offered as part of this course:

 - Module 1: Development Theory and Practice